rticommunity/rtiperftest/srcDoc/md/routing_service.md

     Path to the *RTI Connext DDS* installation.
 If this parameter is not present, the `$NDDSHOME` variable will be used.

-## Example Command-Lines for Running the Performance Test
+## Example Command Lines for Running the Performance Test

 The followings are examples of how to run the performance test for different use cases.